So You Want To Become an Engineering Manager

 Look for the Opportunity

 In the meantime, get enough experience under your belt as an IC.
 EMs manage highly technical teams and projects, so going through the hands-on technical journey of a software engineer will give you an edge.
-Also, see if you can play an “acting manager” role before the actual promotion.
-This will help you to test the waters, before taking the plunge!

 The One Thing